-- 5. What is the difference in emotional problems SDQ Sub scales measured using the teacher SDQ between the intervention group, when compared to a 'business as usual' control? - 6.
-What is the difference in conduct problems SDQ Sub scales measured using the teacher SDQ between the intervention group, when compared to a 'business as usual' control?

-- 7. What is the difference in peer relationship problems SDQ Sub scales measured using the teacher SDQ between the intervention group, when compared to a 'business as usual' control? - 8.
-What is the difference in hyperactivity SDQ Sub scales measured using the teacher SDQ between the intervention group, when compared to a 'business as usual' control?
+- 7. What is the difference in teacher-reported emotional problems (SDQ Sub scale) between the intervention group, when compared to a 'business as usual' control? - 8.
+What is the difference in conduct problems (SDQ Sub scale) between the intervention group, when compared to a 'business as usual' control? - 9.
+What is the difference in peer relationship problems (SDQ Sub scale) between the intervention group, when compared to a 'business as usual' control? - 10.
+What is the difference in hyperactivity (SDQ Sub scale) between the intervention group, when compared to a 'business as usual' control?